mengirena/DoggieKibbles/README.md

 The rendering order starting from the root elements in the same stacking context with lower z-index being rendered first.
 The z-index is independent from different stacking contexts.

+Using z-index can create customized stacking order, when the z-index is not specified the rendering order will follow:

+1. The background and borders of the root elements

+2. Non-positioned blocks

+3. Positioned elements

 ### Get the first child from NodeList

 Use `firstElementChild`